jerturowetz/notes/to-do.md

 # Jer's To-Do List

+- See if my unito status qualifies me for [this daycare](https://www.facebook.com/pg/cpelavouteenchantee/about/?ref=page_internal)
 - cult keep tags under a ceryain no of characters
 - car 2 go
 - freezies for hospital
 - bottles